 - 9 Who Can Use Trade Credit Insurance?

 After your application the underwriter will assess the level of risk on your client base before giving you a quote.
 Underwriters use what are called actuarial techniques (statistical assessment of risk in insurance) to look at the sector of trade, the credit history of the companies involved, previous bad debt experience and a number of other factors.

 Based on this analysis, the underwriter will establish a credit limit for each company to which the credit insurance will apply.
 That means that they cannot owe you any more than this specified maximum amount and the cover still remain valid.
 In some instances this may not cover the total amount of the trade but a percentage only.

 In addition to its basic protection, credit insurance has the added value of offering insight into the credit-worthiness of your customers.
-This may allow you to make smarter strategic decisions as you grow the business.
+This is one advantage by offering trade credit which will allow you to make smarter strategic decisions as you grow the business.
 Most insurers also offer legal assistance via their own teams to help recover debts, which can be very useful.